Calculate drills within complete model

 • Make sure the anchor is pointing in the right direction (towards the cutter head).

-• Suppress the IntelliShape to keep your design clean.
+• If needed, suppress the IntelliShape to keep your design clean.

 Recognizing holes